 I am referring to consumer debt from credit cards typically accumulated from not-so-mindful shopping.

-Credit card companies invariably charge astronomical interest rates, so this should be wiped out as soon as it is realistically possible.
+Credit card companies invariably charge astronomical interest rates, which should be eliminated as soon as possible.

 This can be a monumental barrier to financial freedom and should be aggressively addressed head-on.

-When I was paying off my debt, I frequently sold stuff that I did not find useful any longer so I could chip away at this insidious obstacle.
+When I was paying off my debt, I frequently sold stuff I no longer found useful to reduce this insidious obstacle.

 I also recommend resisting the urge to add on to any existing debt.

-Presently, I ONLY use credit cards for the sole purpose of accruing valuable points I redeem for free travel and hotels.
+Presently, I only use credit cards to accrue valuable points, which I redeem for free travel and hotels.

 I religiously pay off these cards in full before the due date to avoid paying hefty bank charges.